AEW behind the scenes drama

 Mania 39 ticket sales set record

-WWE put WrestleMania 39 tickets on sale the Friday before last and the company sold over 90,000 tickets during the first 24 hours.
+WWE put WrestleMania 39 tickets on sale Aug.
+19 and the company sold over 90,000 tickets during the first 24 hours.

 Unlike this past Mania in the Dallas area where ticket sales were lukewarm, WWE is expecting both nights of Mania 39 to be legitimate sellouts, and it shouldn’t take much longer.